-Landfill gas into flares and methane content in the landfill gas are metered through a flow meter and a gas analyzer installed at the facility and monitored electronically through a programmable logic control system.
+The first data measured (continuously, by a flow-meter) is the operational flow of landfill gas, in m^3 .
+Using data of temperature and pressure, the flow is converted to Nm^3 (flow at Standard Conditions - 0 °C and 1,013 bar) and multiplied by the methane content in the landfill gas (metered through continuous gas analyzer) in order to result in Nm^3 of methane.
+The whole facility is monitored electronically through a programmable logic control system.
 After that, once the flow, as well as flares' efficiencies, become inputs for the sheet, the amount flared is calculated.
 The sum of both quantities is the total methane destroyed.
 Discounting such number by 20% (Effectiveness Adjustment Factor), the emission reductions from the project are determined.